 Our payments are processed through Paypal.com.
 The Paypal return policy is as follows: I will, at its option, replace or repair any defective product within 60 days from the date of purchase.
 After 60 days all sales are final.

 The book is based on a core principle of memorization: find connections between the new information, and what you already know.
 In this book, we have created pictures that will enable you to almost instantly remember the shape and sound of the Thai letters with little effort.

 Like scaffolding on a building, the system acts as a temporary support, to permit your mind to build a memory of the letters.
 But over time, you will automatically picture the letter, and hear the sound, without needing the stepping stone or scaffold, afforded by these images.

-About the Thai Alphabet
+Learn the Thai Alphabet

 There are 44 consonants in the Thai alphabet, and 32 vowels.
 However, some of these vowels are just long and short versions of each other, so it is actually only necessary to learn around 20 different vowel shapes.
-Thie may sound daunting - but carry on reading.
+This may sound daunting - but carry on reading.
 We assure you that even the most casual of tourists will be easily able to learn these characters effortlessly.

-The Thai Tones
+How to Learn The Thai Tones